taneltm/gh-blog/posts/example-post-1.md

 About GH-Blog
 =============

-GH-Blog is a databaseless Blog system for GitHub Pages!
+GH-Blog is a databaseless blog site for GitHub Pages!

 Creating blog posts is easy!
 ----------------------------